finnmattis/finnmattis.github.io/_sources/README.md

 ## Legal

-EvidenceBench uses the Apache 2.0 license for code found on the associated GitHub repo and the Creative Commons Attribution 4.0 license for data hosted on HuggingFace.
+EvidenceBench uses the Apache 2.0 license for code found on the associated GitHub repo and the Creative Commons Attribution 4.0 license for data hosted on HuggingFace. a